-Pots are ten a penny.
 They couldn't be more different in form, material and capacity.
-Each one of the pots has its advantage: Speed, even heat distribution, and particular hygiene.
-And in times of different types of stoves you need to answer the question whether the selected pot is suitable for your kind of stove.
-In this category we’ve compiled many high-quality cooking pots for you.
+Each pot has its advantage: speed, even heat distribution or special hygiene.
+And in times of different types of stoves you need to answer the question whether the selected pot is suitable for your stove.
+We’ve compiled many high-quality cooking pots for you in this category.
 Find yourself the right model.
 Cooking pots in our interior design shop – your advantages at a glance

 - A wide range of curated products from top designer brands

-If you count on induction, there are still a few things that should be considered.
-Induction stoves produce heat by magnetic forces.
 Therefore, pots made from enamel, copper or terracotta are not an option.
 Stainless steel pots are usually suitable for induction.
-However, make sure that the pots as labelled as suitable.
+However, make sure that the pots are labelled as suitable.

-Cast Iron Pots: a pot made of cast iron emits its heat evenly.
-Though when looking for pots make sure that they are already very heavy without content.
-But they are also very solid.
+Though when looking for pots you should note that they are already very heavy when empty.
+To make up for that they are also very solid.
 Cast iron pots are prone to rusting, so the cleaning can become difficult in the long term.
 Leftovers shouldn’t be left in the pot.
 With the Iittala Sarpaneva pot you can avoid these problems.
-On the inside it is coated with enamel.
+It is lined inside with enamel.
+Enamel pots:

-Enamel pots: enamel is the melting glass of a ceramic type.
-It is usually combined with steel pots.
-It helps them to be less susceptible to rust.
+enamel is a particular type of ceramic molten glass.
+It is usually combined with steel pots to make them less susceptible to rust.
 Pots with enamel are extremely durable but have the disadvantage that food easily burns in them.